-Creating safe spaces where we explore higher states of being thru a matriarchal lens, ancestral healing + memory in community, using art as a portal.
+Creating safe spaces in community where we explore higher states of being thru a matriarchal lens, ancestral healing + memory, using art as a portal.

 Being intentional about building creative frameworks to uplift community fully in their artistic power + autonomy.
 That’s regenerative, transformational energy, energy that can usher in positive shifts in our communities.